pbloem/gestalt.ink/autoencoders.md

 What is the point of dimensionality reduction?
 For PCA, the aim is often to reduce the number of features in our data, so we can fit a model to is that is too expensive to fit on the original high dimensional data.
 But that is only part of the picture.
 To illustrate the true benefits of this kind of dimentionality reduction, we can show a simple example.

 Imagine that we have a dataset of small $64 \times 64$ pixel, color images of people's faces.
-Each pixel in each image is represented by three numbers (the amount of red, green and blue respectively), so the whole image can be represented by a vector of $64 \times 64 \times 3 =12\:288$ values
+Each pixel in each image is represented by three numbers (the amount of red, green and blue respectively), so the whole image can be represented by a vector of $64 \times 64 \times 3 =12\,288$ values.

+We build the following network, and train it for a few epochs (i.e. we do a few passes over the data).

+Since we've given the bottleneck only two dimesnions, we can actually plot the results to 2d axes.
+We compute the latent $(z_1, z2)$ representation of all the images in our validation data, and then plot each original image at the latent coordinates $z_1$ and $z_2.$

 == Autoencoders for generative modelling ==